lmos-ai/lmos-talk/slides.md

   <!-- Anything that can go in an HTML video element. -->
   <source src="/videos/frag_magenta.mp4" type="video/mp4" />
   <p>
     Your browser does not support videos.
-You may download it
-    <a href="/myMovie.mp4">here</a>.
   </p>
 </SlidevVideo>